telerik/blazor-docs/components/tilelayout/resize.md

 # TileLayout Resize

-You can resize the tiles by dragging their bottom and right-hand side borders to change the dashboard to your liking.
+Resize tiles by dragging their bottom and right borders to change the dashboard to your liking.

 To enable resizing, set the `Resizable` parameter of the main `TelerikTileLayout` tag to `true`.